Dan Thorpe's Acoustic Guitar Domination

 Why?

-The 11 best, simple yet beautiful fingerpicking songs every guitarist should know!
+The 10 best, simple yet beautiful fingerpicking songs every guitarist should know!

-When you are learning fingerpicking on guitar, you should have a list to refer to.
+When you are learning fingerpicking on the guitar, you should have a list to refer to.
 I hope this is that list.
 Here we go.
 Enjoy!

 1) Simon and Garfunkel – April Come She Will

 This is definitely one of the best songs for beginner guitar out there.
-It has a beautiful intro and very slick and stylish sound throughout.
-It is also short and doesn`t feature huge sections.
+It has a beautiful intro and a very slick and stylish sound throughout.
+It is also short and doesn’t feature huge sections.
+That being said, you have to break up the verse into smaller chunks or it can get a bit overwhelming.
+In terms of difficulty, it is not too hard.

-2) Tracy Chapman – Fast Car
+3) Tracy Chapman – Fast Car

 Click HERE to learn Fast Car